OngMinXian/NUSPlanner/README.md

 We then proceeded to develop more technical features that involved routing, hooks and interactivity after we gained proficiency in styling our web page.
 During this rudimentary stage, we directed our focus to develop the basic functionalities required for each web page before adding in any interactive features that would be triggered by user input (eg. Coding out the calendar layout properly in the Calendar Page before implementing the drag and drop functionality).
 This bottom-up approach helped us to understand the limitations of our code and the packages that we chose to use, enabling us to make well-informed decisions about the features that we wished to implement.

 Finally, we integrated the users' account information and in-application data to Firebase.
 This step was crucial in binding our the frontend and backend of our web application together, enabling us to produce a viable end product.
+We strongly feel that the bottom-up approach helped us to develop the fundamental aspects of our web application effectively, thus we will continue to use this approach for future milestones.

 ### Screenshots of pages :camera: